 "That's right.
 About three months ago they managed to destroy a section of the space port because their bounty got loose."

 She slapped her hand back on the board.
-The Jago highlighted again in second place and then the amount of yomen went up drastically and the Jago was switched to first place above Breccan.
+The Jago highlighted again in second place, then the amount of yomen went up drastically and the Jago was switched to first place above Breccan.

 The man scoffed.
 "We've been saving our energy for more important things, like winning the Millennium Galaxy Race."
 He said before walking away.

-For such a cool looking strong man he had a pompous attitude.
+For such a cool-looking strong man he sure had a pompous attitude.

 "Ugh!
 I can't stand that egotistical maniac."
 Rei spat.
 "I mean who names their ship after themselves?
 Don't be surprised if you hear he's been in a tragic accident one day."